RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

     git clone --recursive https://github.com/RSDKModding/RSDKv5-Decompilation
     ```

     !!! warning
         **DO NOT** clone the repository in a Windows user directory.
 This includes folders such as Documents, Downloads, and the Desktop.
 These directories are known to cause issues when building.
-It's recommended to instead clone the repo somewhere in a `GitHub` folder located in the root of C drive, or another drive entirely if possible.
+It's recommended to instead clone the repo somewhere in a `GitHub` folder located in the root of the C drive, or another drive entirely if possible.

-If you've already cloned the repo, run these commands inside of the repository to ensure the clone is up-to-date:
+If you'd ever like to update the cloned repository, you can do so by running these commands in it:
 ```
 git pull
 git submodule update --remote --init